stefclaus/react-presentation-components/README.md

 # React Presentation Components

 ## Overview
-In this lesson, we will examine a specific "type" of React component known as a "presentation" or "presentational" component.
+In this lesson, we will examine a specific "type" of React component known as a "presentational" component.

 ## Objectives

-1. Explain the benefits of presentation components
+1. Explain the benefits of presentational components
 2. Describe how we can add interactivity to presentational components by adding a callback function as a prop
 3. Explain how to use stateless functional components